necutya/Django_news_portal/readme.md

 [Link to the raw Postman collection](https://www.getpostman.com/collections/cc2288f0b73ed0840d04)

 Django news portal provides user friendly REST API.
-There are some

 | API                                            | What can you do          |
 | ---------------------------------------------- |:------------------------ |